HMS Indomitable (92): The Mediterranean

 In July, Indomitable returned to the United Kingdom.
 She was soon back in action, participating in Operation Pedestal, the largest convoy to supply the besieged island of Malta.
 This convoy comprised 14 cargo ships and an unprecedentedly large escort of warships: Cairo, Charybdis, Eagle, Indomitable, Victorious, Kenya, Manchester, Nelson, Nigeria, Phoebe, Rodney, Sirius and 32 destroyers.
 One objective was for Furious to launch her Spitfires to land at Malta, where they would remain; this was done on 11 August, and Furious returned to Gibraltar.

 During the operation Indomitable was hit by two 500 kg bombs (by Ju 87s belonging to StG 3) and suffered three near misses.
 One 500 kg bomb penetrated the unarmoured portion of the flight deck, causing damage that required her to withdraw for repairs, although she was able to steam at 28.5 kn fewer than two hours after the hits.
 Casualties were 6 officers and 40 ratings killed, and 70 ratings wounded.
 (The attack may be viewed at the seventeen-minute mark of the documentary Malta Convoy listed in the external links section).
-She sailed to the United States, where repairs were completed in February 1943, after which she immediately returned to the Mediterranean.
+She sailed to Liverpool's Gladstone Dock, where repairs were completed in February 1943, after which she worked up off Scapa Flow and in the Clyde area before returning to the Mediterranean in the build-up to Operation Husky.

 She was torpedoed by a Savoia-Marchetti SM.79 of 204a Squadriglia of the 41° Torpedo Bomber Group on 16 July while supporting the buildup for the Allied invasion of Sicily (Operation Husky) and returned again to the United States, where repairs were completed.
 She commenced sea trials 10 April 1944.